rdmcguire/pushgw_bouncer/README.md

 The configuration file is documented in the config and metric structs.

 Command-line parameters take precedence over config file parameters.

+The label_name and label_value fields are for matching the correct metric among all pushgateway metrics.
+At the top level, metrics are grouped by unique labels, in the below example a label called job is being used to match, and the value is given in label_value.

 **Docker Container Restart Monitor**
 ```yaml